-Earlier in the year Damien’s from Little Warrior Shields challenged me to make a version of his shield.
-It was a lot fun to create a cardboard version of his viking shield, as I have known Damien for a while now and have huge respect and awe for what he does.
-The Little Warrior Shields, is a cause that Damien runs where he makes and gives amazing children size shields and helmets to sick kids in hospital.
-Over the years Damien has given hundreds and hundreds of shields and helmets to kids.
-Which gives these little warriors a feeling of a little extra protection in the middle of their battles.
+Earlier this year, Damien from Little Warrior Shields presented me with a challenge to recreate his remarkable shield.
+It was an immensely fun to be able to craft a cardboard version of his Viking shield, especially since I have known Damien for quite some time and hold tremendous respect and admiration for his endeavours.
+Little Warrior Shields is a cause spearheaded by Damien, where he generously creates and distributes incredible shields and helmets to sick kids in hospitals.
+Over the years, Damien has bestowed hundreds of these shields and helmets upon deserving children, granting them a sense of added protection in the midst of their battles.

-Damien's challenge to build a version of his shield was really enjoyable for me to build, and thoroughly enjoyed the process of making something special like this.
+Damien's challenge to build a version of his shield was really enjoyable, and thoroughly enjoyed the process of making something special like this cardboard shield.
 I have made a FREE template for my version of the shield, to raise more awareness of the Little Warrior Shield cause and hope that people go support Damien's cause.

 Below are some images of just some of the items Damien makes for the kids.
 If you thought the helmets Damien makes looked familiar, it's because I was lucky enough for him to have choose my templates to use for the design.
 However I think you can agree that he has taken my simple template to the next level with his craftsmanship.